Changes to EuroMillions

 Additional EuroMillions Games

 EuroMillionaires Raffle Draw events will be scheduled at different points across the year, with multiple prizes of €1 million guaranteed to be won on the night.
 All players who buy lines for the corresponding main draw will entered into the competition thanks to automatically-generated codes on their tickets.
-The first such draw will take place on Friday 28th October, with 25 prizes to be distributed across the nine participating nations.
+The first such draw took place on Friday 28th October, with 25 prizes distributed across the nine participating nations.

 The Ireland Only Raffle ensures that ten participants in the Republic win €5,000 every time EuroMillions is drawn.